 Ms Nicola Thompson BA (Hons) [Brun], PGCE [Cantab]

 Ms Thompson studied Sports Science at Brunel before completing her teacher training with Homerton College, Cambridge.

 Prior to joining Henley, Ms Thompson taught in Gloucestershire.
 As well as being progress leader for two year groups, Ms Thompson leads on pupil premium, work-related learning, careers and pupil aspiration.

-Key responsibilities: Progress Leader - Y10/11; pupil premium; catch-up premium; pupil aspiration; work-related learning and CIAG; Assistant DSL.
+Key responsibilities: Pastoral; Progress Leader - Y10/11; pupil aspiration; work-related learning and CIAG; Designated Safeguarding Lead; Area Behaviour Partnership.

 Mrs Nash studied Mathematics through the Open University and worked as a Financial Director before coming into teaching, when she achieved Qualifited Teacher Status via the Graduate Teacher Programme.